spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 ### Test Azure Service Bus or Azure Event hub with RabbitMQ

-Note, it does not matter if you use Azure Service Bus or Azure Event hub, bot uses the same foundation for connectivity in both tutorials.
+Note, it does not matter if you use Azure Service Bus or Azure Event hub, bot uses the same foundation for connectivity in both tutorials and they start the same way.

+Ok lets do this for Azure Service Bus.